secretorigin/universal-password-based-authentication-server/api/README.md

   - App flow: <b>/token/get</b>, <b>/token/delete</b>, <b>/token/check</b>, <b>/token/update</b>
     App must use this handles in the background.

-In perfect way only Service servers interact with with handles: you can redirect https://service/login on https://local_auth_server/token/create etc. Handle /token/check by definition only needed by the server.
+In perfect way only Service servers interact with this handles: you can redirect https://service/login on https://local_auth_server/token/create etc. Handle /token/check by definition only needed by the server.
 Because of this you need to create special API-redirection server for your service.